 Every two weeks, we’ll pick one product that failed and had to shut shop, dissect its journey, and figure out what went wrong.

 Our first featured product in this series seems to have a textbook startup fairytale - a disruptive product, fierce competition, and a humongous payout.

-It was one of the first and most significant product to shape the internet as we know it.
+It was one of the first and most significant products to shape the internet as we know it.